goschtl/zope/megrok.quarry/trunk/README.txt

 Todo
 ----

+* TESTS, TESTS, TEST!!!
 * better documentation
 * quarry.TALNamespace
-* tests, tests, tests, currently they are intertwined in a seperate project
 * currently grok.Layer inherits from IDefaultBrowserLayer, don't do this
+* Experiment with quarry.groklets.
+For the common case, a viewlet manager is just an extra step.
+Groklets, like a content provider,  can be registered directly with a view, but with multiple groklets assigned per provider like a viewlet.

 Thank You
 ---------

-The Grok team lead by Martijn and Philipp and Zope3 community for making web programming entirely too much fun.  :)
+To the Grok team for making web programming entirely too much fun.  :)

->>>>>>> MERGE-SOURCE